ShreyaArora31/quantlake-internship/progress.md

 - Python syntax fundamentals
 - Notebook-based development
 My key learnings were -
-1. How to use jupyter notebook through anaconda and write python codes on it.
+1. How to use jupyter notebook through anaconda, open local folders, create notebooks and write python codes on it.

 ### Installation